jumpingjoy/watchnationpro/fitbit-sense-review.md

 Find my phone feature is available in Fitbit sense.
 To use this feature, the following conditions must have met:
 The phone should be paired with a smartwatch via Bluetooth.
-The smart[hone must be turned on.
+The smartphone must be turned on.
 Bluetooth must be turned on your phone.
 The phone must be in 10m or 30feet from the smartwatch.
 Moreover, the Fitbit app should run in the background on the phone.